gagneurlab/drop/docs/source/prepare.rst

 ``variable_1: /path/file.txt  # inline comment``

-First, we describe the types of variables in *YAML* and then we provide a description and examples of each variable.
+A variable can be of different types: string, numeric, list and dictionary.
+First, we describe each of those types of variables in *YAML* and then we provide a description and examples of each variable.

 Types of variables in *YAML*